BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-01-31-pregnancy.md

 title: So you're thinking about getting pregnant...
 image: /assets/img/blog/Screenshot_20240131-075517.png
 description: >
-  Writing this because hormones are evil, biology doesn't care about you, and I want an objective record of the pros and cons of this in case I ever want to try it again!
+  Writing this because hormones are evil, biology doesn't care about you, and I want an objective record of the pros and cons of this in case I ever think about trying it again!
 sitemap: false
 hide_last_modified: true
 excerpt_separator: <!--more-->